laitifranz/traiNreal/README.md

 ![Workflow](images/workflow_light.png#gh-light-mode-only)
 ![Workflow](images/workflow_dark.png#gh-dark-mode-only)
 The challenge was divided into 3 milestones:
-- Milestone 1: proposing an idea and a pitch that described our application.
+- Milestone 1: propose an idea and a pitch that describe our application.
 - Milestone 2: provide concept arts (screenshots and videos of the application) and update the description.

 | | | |